farhanma/farhanma/README.md

-Mohammed Al Farhan is staff engineer at the Hewlett Packard Enterprise (HPE), where he is responsible for leading installation, configuration, supporting, and maintenance of large-scale systems optimized for HPC and AI workloads.
+Mohammed Al Farhan is staff engineer at the Hewlett Packard Enterprise (HPE), where he is responsible for leading the installation, configuration, supporting, and maintenance of large-scale systems optimized for HPC and AI workloads.
 He received his Ph.D. in computer science from the King Abdullah University of Science and Technology (KAUST) in 2019.
 From 2019 to 2021, Mohammed